masterxavierfox/velero/restore-hooks_product-requirements.md

 **<span style="text-decoration:underline;">USE CASE 6</span>**

-    **Title: **Display/surface restore status
+    **Title: **Display/surface output from restore hooks/restore status

-    **Description:** As a user, I would like to see the status of my restore status surfaced from the pod volume restore status.
+    **Description:** As a user, I would like to see the output of the restore hooks/status of my restore surfaced from the pod volume restore status.
 Including statuses:  Pending, Running/In Progress, Succeeded, Failed, Unknown.

 **<span style="text-decoration:underline;">______________________________________________________________</span>**